Chime vs Cash App: Fees, APY & Overdraft Compared

 Choose Chime if:

 Your paycheck needs a home.
 Chime works as a full checking account replacement with direct deposit, a debit card, and savings tools built in.
 If you occasionally overdraw before payday, SpotMe covers you without fees.
 If you're building or rebuilding credit, the Credit Builder card reports to all three bureaus without requiring a credit check or security deposit you can't touch.
-And if you withdraw cash regularly, 60,000+ fee-free ATMs beat hunting for whatever machine Cash App's locator suggests.
+If you withdraw cash regularly, 60,000+ fee-free ATMs beat hunting for whatever machine Cash App's locator suggests.

 Choose Cash App if: